 • Whole life insurance: Whole life is a permanent policy with an investment component that provides for your financial needs similarly to universal life insurance, but without the liquidity of the funds.
 This life insurance policy accrues a cash value and pays out at the end of the policy, if it is kept current.

 Life insurance can be one of the more tricky and frustrating things to purchase because there are a few varieties and terms you need to remember.
-The importance of ensuring your family’s piece of mind and reducing their financial burden if the unthinkable happens cannot be understated.
+The importance of ensuring your family’s peace of mind and reducing their financial burden if the unthinkable happens cannot be understated.
 This may not be the right time for you to purchase a policy or you may find that you’re priorities have changed and you are ready to move forward.
 No matter where you are in the process of determining whether or not life insurance is right for you, we’re more than happy to have a conversation and lend our expertise so that you and your family can avoid this unnecessary risk.